 Properly structured exercises and stretches in the context of the patient’s individual condition

 - Strengthening Exercises

-Passive physiotherapy includes intervention applied to the patients, these may include but are not limited to manual therapies, acupuncture, and modalities such as heat and cryotherapy and electrical stimulation.
-There is evidence to support that mobilization and manipulation can be helpful in treatment of back pain.
+Passive physiotherapy includes interventions applied to the patients, these may include but are not limited to manual therapies, acupuncture, and modalities such as heat and cryotherapy and electrical stimulation.
+There is evidence to support that mobilization and manipulation can be helpful in the treatment of back pain.
 Some of these interventions can be prescribed to the patient so that they can engage in self-management using these strategies.